-Although the Public Works Agency Traffic Section noted in its comments that relying on on-street parking for guest parking is objectionable, it has been a long-standing planning principle that on-street parking may be counted toward meeting guest parking requirements, and which is clearly stated in the above guidelines.
+Although the Public Works Agency Traffic Section in its response to the referral noted objections to counting on-street parking as providing for guest parking, it has been a long-standing planning principle that on-street parking may be counted toward meeting guest parking requirements, and which is clearly incorporated into the Design Guidelines.
 Furthermore, the specific requirements for guest parking in the CVCBD Sub-area 11 (or for Multi-Family Residential uses) in the Design Guidelines is only 0.5 per unit, regardless of unit size.
 It is also noted that Multi-Family Residential Standards for parking requirements provide exceptions for being a half-mile from a BART station or a quarter-mile from a transit corridor.
+Provisions for guest parking is therefore deemed adequate by Planning staff.